There are different ways to value a stock. These five stock and financial ratios are fundamental to accessing a stock's general value.

 Not as popular as its P/E relative, the price/earnings-to-growth (PEG) ratio may provide an even more comprehensive and clear picture of a stock’s future growth prospects.

-“In this ratio, you’re comparing the P/E to the analyst consensus estimate of projected earnings, which typically project as early as quarterly to as long as five years,” mentioned Fairbourn.
+“With this stock ratio, you’re comparing the P/E to the analyst consensus estimate of projected earnings, which typically project as early as quarterly to as long as five years,” Fairbourn explained.
 So, how might you read this?
-Fairbourn suggested that if the PEG ratio is less than one, investors will generally consider it undervalued.
+Fairbourn suggested that if the PEG ratio is less than one, it may be considered undervalued based on expected earnings.

 Some companies might have strong quarterly revenue (another word for “sales”) but weak earnings, perhaps because they ended up spending a good portion of their revenue.
 Some investors are willing to forego profits now for potentially stronger returns in the future.
 They understand that certain companies may need to spend their cash and quarterly sales profits to build a bigger and better company for the future.
 The important thing here is sales.

-The price-to-sales (P/S) ratio shows how much investors are willing to pay above a company’s “revenues” (not “earnings”—revenues minus liabilities—but gross revenues).
+The price-to-sales (P/S) ratio shows how much investors are willing to pay above a company’s “revenues.”

-Revenue may not be as “solid” a figure as earnings, but as Fairbourn pointed out, there’s something cool about using revenue as a basis for valuation.
-“Sales are generally subject to less manipulation by management in comparison to earnings,” he said.
+“Sales are generally subject to less manipulation by management in comparison to earnings,” Fairbourn said.
 In other words, sales are sales, period.
 Although earnings can be affected by various expenses, what a company makes in sales is quite straightforward.

-“The P/S helps us to understand the relationship between the current stock price and the annual sales of a company.
+“The P/S helps us understand the relationship between the current stock price and the annual sales of a company.
 So, if a ratio gives us a reading of, say, .53, then the ratio is telling us that we are paying 53 cents per share for every dollar the company makes in sales,” Fairbourn explained.
-Does that sound like a bargain, or does that sound like a bargain?

 How much is a company’s stock worth relative to its net asset value (book value)?
 That’s what the price-to-book (P/B) ratio attempts to show us.